luehrsenheinrich/wpm-citations/CONTRIBUTING.md

 If you want to contribute code to the project you have to set up the environment locally.
 Make sure that you have `node`, `npm`, `docker` and `webpack` installed.

-The working directories are the `theme` & `plugin` directories.
-If you change something in another location of the repository the pull request will be ignored.

 The development server and all dependencies are handled by [@wordpress/env](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/).
 Make sure you have [docker installed](https://docs.docker.com/compose/install/) and run `npm start` in the directory.
 Your spawned WordPress instance will be available under `http://localhost` with the account `admin:password`.

-Please be aware, that you should usually not write code directly on the main branch.

 Start the watcher with the terminal command `npm run watch`.
 Webpack will make sure that the code will be compiled and that your browser gets a [LiveReload](http://livereload.com/extensions/) command.

 Before committing execute the command `npm run test` to test if your code follows the general coding standards.

 This project uses the `@wordpress\env` package to provide the development server.
 Please refer to the [`wp-env`-documentation](https://github.com/WordPress/gutenberg/tree/master/packages/env) for more details.

+Please be aware, that you should usually not write code directly on the main branch.

 ## I'm stuck, what do I do?